khaeru/genno/doc/api.rst

 - Currently, Quantity is :class:`.AttrSeries`, a wrapped :class:`pandas.Series` that behaves like a :class:`~xarray.DataArray`.
 - In the future, :mod:`genno` will use :class:`.SparseDataArray`, and eventually :class:`~xarray.DataArray` backed by sparse data, directly.

-The goal is that reporting code, including built-in and user computations, can treat quantity arguments as if they were :class:`~xarray.DataArray`.
+The goal is that all :mod:`genno`-based code, including built-in and user computations, can treat quantity arguments as if they were :class:`~xarray.DataArray`.

 Computations